mse150s20/p2-kinetics/README.md

 ### Results from playing with parameters
 The most apparent effect of decreasing k1 was delaying the "ramping up" of the population

+#Visualizing the results of playing with the parameters
+Within the General_PLaying Folder, there is a file named "playing.py".
+By using vim to access the file, the variables k1 and k2 can be changed.
+Then, the playing.py file can be graphed be using the python command.
+The results of this graph will display the day in which there are the maximum number of cases.
+The color bar on the side can be used to indicate what conditions of k1 and k2 will produce the days of maximum cases.
 # References
 1. Idaho Division of Public Health - https://public.tableau.com/profile/idaho.division.of.public.health#
 ..* This source contains data on the statewide cases in Idaho.
 It contains information on recovered, hospitalized, ICU admittances, and cases among health care workers.
 It also contains data on COVID-19 demographics and county data.